EleutherAI/lm-evaluation-harness/task-guide.md

 }
 ```

-which can then be hooked up to the evaluator through the `main.py` CLI as:
+which can then be used, for example, in the `main.py` CLI as:

 ```python
 python main.py  \